rnietoe/Training/docs/AWS/03-Network.md

 <html><body><h1>This is server 1</h1></body></html>
 ```
 3. `Edit subnet associations` for our NACL named WebNACL and select the public subnet
-    * public subnet is disassociate from the default NACL becuase a subnet can be associated to a NACL only
+    * public subnet is disassociate from the default NACL because a subnet can be associated to a NACL only
-    * 1 NACL - many subnets
+    * 1 NACL - 1 subnet
     * web page is not accessible now
 4. `Edit inbound rules` adding new rules (100, 200, 300) allowing ports 80, 443 and 22
     * Rule Number increase in 100 units, like 100, 200, 300...